oracle/graal/substratevm/Configuration.md

 resource location `META-INF/native-image/` and use it to construct `native-image` command line arguments.

-To avoid a situation when constituent parts of a non-trivial project are built with overlapping configurations, it is recommended to use "subdirectories" within `META-INF/native-image`.
+To avoid a situation when constituent parts of a project are built with overlapping configurations, it is recommended to use "subdirectories" within `META-INF/native-image`.
 That way a jar file built from multiple maven projects cannot suffer from overlapping `native-image` configurations.
 For example: